tunjid/Tiler/docs/usecases/search.md

             )
         )
         .debounce { tiledItems ->
-            // If empty, the search query might have just changed.
+            // If empty, or has a few pages of data the search query might have just changed.
-            // Allow items to be fetched for item position animations if (tiledItems.isEmpty()) 350L
+            // Allow items to be fetched for item position animations if (tiledItems.isEmpty() || tiledItems.tileCount < 3) 350L
             else 0L
         }
 ```